An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Skin and mucus membrane problems, including dry nose, nosebleeds, dry eyes, chapped lips, thinning hair, dry or "sticky" feeling skin, and peeling of the palms and soles

 In rare cases, retinoids, particularly isotretinoin, may cause a condition called benign intracranial hypertension (pseudotumor cerebri), which occurs in the brain.
 Symptoms include headache, nausea, vomiting, and blurred vision.
 People experiencing these symptoms should call a doctor immediately and stop taking the drug.
+There is increased risk for this with concomitant use of tetracycline antibiotics.

 Despite these side effects, oral retinoids remain among the safest whole-body therapies for psoriasis.
 A low-fat diet, aerobic exercise, and fish oil supplements may help reduce the side effects.
 Certain cholesterol-lowering drugs, including gemfibrozil (Lopid) and atorvastatin (Lipitor), may help control triglyceride levels.